Remote-controlled immunotherapy system shows potential as noninvasive cancer treatment

 HemOnc Today spoke with Wang about how this system was developed, how it works, the early efficacy it has demonstrated and the research underway to validate its effectiveness.

-did you develop this system?
+Question: How did you develop this system?

 Answer: We tried to combine our ultrasound system with these genetic sensors and transducers so that we can mechanically activate cells using ultrasound to drive the engineered gene to produce proteins, which allow the CAR T cells to recognize tumors.

 A: We have several components that allow for the application of the signal from the ultrasound.
 Basically, there is a microbubble with air inside and liquid outside.
 When the ultrasound is used, it will cause the microbubble to shrink and expand.
 This will create an oscillating stretch when we physically attach these microbubbles to the cell surface, via sticky proteins coated on the microbubbles so that these bubbles can stick to the cell surface.
 These will then trigger the opening of sensors on the cell surface.
 These sensors will allow calcium to go in to the cell which will activate a phosphatase enzyme to induce the gene expression and hence desired protein production.